Sharding Design

 Failure behavior

 Section titled “Failure behavior”In development sharded mode, if a group loses majority, only keys owned by that group stop committing.
 Cross-group queries can return partial failures when one group is unavailable.
-Source-crash recovery during migration and durable per-group restart remain implementation gaps, so production must fail closed before accepting sharded traffic or migration ACKs.
+Source-crash recovery during migration has validation coverage, but durable per-group restart and consensus ownership cutover remain production gates.
+Production must therefore fail closed before accepting sharded traffic unless a release explicitly enables that surface.

 Verification